Getting into plasma cutting can be very confusing, as there are so many different machines to choose from.

 Cut Finish and Cutting Speed

-Knowing the exact cutting speed for the thickness of the material that you need to work on basically determines production rates.
+Knowing the exact cutting speed for the material thickness you need to work with basically determines production rates.
 This is usually determined in parts per hour and manufacturers usually provide a cutting speed chart to go along with their machines.

 Having a chart allows you to compare cutting speed performance.
-However, there are no universal standards and comparisons are facilitated with two types of standards – rated cut and sever cut.
+However, there are no universal standards, and comparisons are facilitated with two types of standards: rated cut and severe cut.

 Cutting speed chart